Darth-Apple/BAM/readme.txt

 More documentation is available in advanced_documentation.txt.
 This is an advanced feature that is very powerful, but that has specific parameters that must be met in order to work properly.

+URL REWRITES: This plugin supports search engine friendly URLs as defined by MyBB's built-in htaccess file.
+You may paste these in exactly the same manner as native URLs, and BAM will convert these internally.

+THIRD PARTY SEO PLUGINS: BAM does not have support for third party SEO plugins, such as Google SEO.
+You must paste native URLs into this field for them to be properly parsed if you are using such plugins.
+If you would like to help extend BAM, please reach out, and I will be happy to collaborate with you to help bring third-party SEO plugin support to BAM.

 --------------------------------------------------
 FREQUENTLY ASKED QUESTIONS: